SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

                   rel: null
                   target: _blank
                   title: null
-            text: 'Google Calendar'
+            text: 'MBLGTACC GCal'
           -
             type: text
-            text: ' highlights key dates for registration, workshop submissions, guarantees, and more. ' -
+            text: ' to add key dates to your calendar for registration, workshop submissions, guarantees, and more.'
+      -
         type: set
         attrs: